 Help Thou My Unbelief had been brewing in the back of my mind for a while, and when I got a message from a friend in spiritual crisis, I thought I’d better hurry up and write it.

-Available in paperback through Amazon and Barnes & Noble or in e-book form through the following distributors:
+Available in paperback through Amazon and Barnes & Noble or in e-book form FREE through the following distributors:

 All proceeds from the sales of the paperback books go to the Church of Jesus Christ of Latter-day Saints Humanitarian Relief Fund, helping disaster victims, refugees, and poverty-stricken people all around the globe, and to the Perpetual Education Fund, helping people in third-world and developing nations to obtain technical training opportunities or to attend institutions of higher education world-wide.

 Is there more coming?